youkhi/microsoft-foundry-labs/en/02-models.md

 ### 💡 Tips

-- The leaderboard is updated regularly, so check for the latest models
+- Check the leaderboard regularly for the latest model updates
-- Review capabilities and limitations on each model's detail page
+- Review each model's capabilities and limitations on its detail page

 ---